The Standard Model effective field theory at work: Standard Model effective field theory

 \subsubsection{Loop- versus tree-level generated operators}

-In principle, BSM theories, when matched to the SMEFT, can generate effective operators at different orders in the loop expansion.
+In principle, BSM theories, when matched to the SMEFT, can generate effective operators at different orders in their loop expansion.
 If the UV theory contains a tree-level process that produces a specific effective operator after integrating out the heavy states this operator is called \textit{tree-generated}.
 Contrary if there is no tree-level contribution, but a contribution at the loop level, then we call the operator \textit{loop-generated}.
-Different UV theories can generate certain operators at different order in the loop expansion.
+Different UV theories can generate certain operators at different orders in the loop expansion.
 As it turns out, even though the SMEFT is constructed to allow for a description of generic UV~completions of the~SM, it is impossible to generate certain effective operators at tree level, simply because no possible UV~extension exists producing these operators at leading order.
-The only assumption for the proof of this statement in \cite{Arzt:1994gp} is that the underlying UV~extension of the SM is a weakly coupled gauge theory built out of scalars, vectors, and fermions.
+The only assumption for the proof of this statement in \cite{Arzt:1994gp} is that the underlying UV~extension of the SM is a weakly coupled gauge theory built out of a finite (small) number of scalars, vectors, and fermions.
 For example, all four-fermion operators can, in principle, be generated by the exchange of either a heavy scalar or a heavy vector boson coupling to both fermion currents in the~UV, as shown in Fig.~\ref{fig:loop-tree_generation}.
 Therefore, we call them \textit{potentially tree-generated}~[PTG] as it is still possible to find specific models in which they are produced at the loop level and not by tree graphs.
-A~contrary example are the operators of the type~$X^3$ with three field-strength tensors.
-It is simply impossible to generate them in any gauge theory at the tree level.
-These operators are therefore called \textit{loop-generated}~[LG] and their coefficients come with an additional suppression factor of~$(16\pi^2)^{-n}$, where $n$ is the loop order, if they are produced by a weakly coupled UV~theory.
-The classification of the SMEFT operators according to tree and loop generation was worked out in \cite{Arzt:1994gp} and later adapted to the Warsaw basis in \cite{Einhorn:2013kja}.
-In the latter reference the authors also argue that, when constructing a basis of effective operators for an EFT and having a set of equivalent operators, where some are~PTG and others are~LG, it is always preferable to remove the LG~operators since the PTG~operators potentially come with larger coefficients and are therefore phenomenologically more relevant.
-If, on the contrary, one would remove a PTG~ operator in favor of a LG~operator, the coefficient of the latter could potentially gain a tree-level contribution through the corresponding field redefinition \cite{Arzt:1994gp} depending on the specific UV~model.
-This condition of removing LG~operators in favor of PTG~operators whenever possible is also satisfied by the Warsaw basis \cite{Einhorn:2013kja}.
-As an example, the application of the tree/loop classification to the dimension-six operators of the SMEFT contributing to the renormalization of $h \to \gamma\gamma$ and $h \to \gamma Z$ is presented in \cite{Elias-Miro:2013gya}.
-See also \cite{Jenkins:2013fya} for a further discussion of the tree/loop classification and minimal coupling.